 Sixth, the granting of the variance would not adversely affect water quality or adversely impact fish, wildlife, or plant habitat within the jurisdictions local Critical Area.
 When development is permitted in the Critical Area Buffer it must be heavily mitigated.
-As noted by staff, 6,802 square feet of mitigation plantings will be required.
+As noted by staff, over 4,100 square feet of mitigation plantings will be required, and the Applicants will perform all plantings on-site.
 These plantings will mitigate the adverse effects of development and will improve floral and fauna habitat in the Critical Area Buffer.
-These plantings - as well as the stormwater management measures the Applicants will install - would not be required unless the Property is developed.
+These plantings - as well as the stormwater management measures the Applicants will install - would not be required unless the Property is redeveloped.

 Lastly, by satisfying the above criteria the Board finds that granting of the variance will be in harmony with the general spirit and intent of the Critical Area law, the regulations in this subtitle, and the local Critical Area program.
-In total, the Applicants have demonstrated that a variance is necessary to achieve their intended use.
-The Applicants demonstrated concrete and physical obstacles to relocating the new house further away from the Buffer, and the overall net increase in lot coverage keeps the Property well within lot coverage limits.
-The impacts to the Buffer of development will be offset by the mitigation and other site improvements that will be made.
+In total, the Applicants have demonstrated that a variance is necessary to achieve the intended use they propose.
+The Applicants demonstrated concrete and physical obstacles to relocating the replacement house further away from the Buffer, and the overall net increase in lot coverage keeps the Property well within lot coverage limits.
+The impacts to the Buffer of redevelopment will be offset by the mitigation and other site improvements that will be made.